CarterFiggins/werewolfBot/README.md

 > _The hunter is a normal villager but when attacked or hanged they will get injured and have a small amount of time to live.
 During this time they will be able to shoot one other player using the `/shoot` command.
 Hopefully you shoot a werewolf._

-**CURSED VILLAGER** -5
+**MUTATED VILLAGER** -5

-> _The cursed villager is told they are one of the following, normal villager, hunter, lycan, or baker but if they are killed by the werewolves they will turn into a werewolf themselves.
+> _The mutated villager is told they are one of the following, normal villager, hunter, lycan, or baker but if they are killed by the werewolves they will turn into a werewolf themselves.
 They will have the same ability to kill like the werewolves.
 If they are bitten by a vampire they will turn into a vampire king.
-As a cursed Villager they are on the villager team_
+As a mutated Villager they are on the villager team_

 **WEREWOLF CUB** -7 Werewolf Team